St Ives to Plymouth – the west section of the South West Coast Path.

 There are hundreds of species of birds along the South West Coast Path, so birdwatchers will find plenty to distract them along the trail.
 Again, look out for the information boards along the path.
 Of course, no seaside walk would be without the gulls, but you should also expect to see divers, skuas, puffins, gannets and shearwaters.
 Sandpipers and avocets, oystercatchers and greenshanks.
 Goodness, you birdwatchers will be busy.

 Onto food, if you have walked from Devon into Cornwall, you should note that your pastie will be crimped differently!
 Side crimping in Cornwall vs. top crimping in Devon.
 Whilst with a cream tea, things get complicated.
 Jam or cream on your scone first.
-At The Walking Holiday Company, we truly don’t mind how our pasties are crimped, so long as we get some.
+At Great British Walks, we truly don’t mind how our pasties are crimped, so long as we get some.

 So, golden sands, clear turquoise waters, rocky cliffs, abundant wildlife, pretty coastlines and castles, fishing villages, seafood, vibrant towns and tranquil coves… what are you waiting for.
-Book your next walking holiday on the South West Coast Path with The Walking Holiday Company.
+Book your next walking holiday on the South West Coast Path with Great British Walks.
 We will provide you with a fabulous walking holiday pack, transfer your luggage, and will happily wait to see any pictures you send us of your cream teas.

 You can also request further information about all our walking holidays by completing our enquiry form.